mikethomashaber/blog/_posts/2017-11-13-Coaching off Drama.markdown

 * It's pointless for you to do that.

 ### What to Say when declining an invite to drama
-In declining an invite to dntrama there are at least two things occurring.
+In declining an invite to drama there are at least two things occurring.
-* You decline to see the situation from the positions on the drama triangle.
+* You decline to see the situation from any of the positions on the drama triangle.
 * You react to the response of the person behind the invite
  * They may be on the triangle themselves
  * or they may be knowingly getting you to react in a particular way